 4. Mount your iPhone on a tripod and frame your shot.

-5. Set the self-timer for 3 seconds to reduce camera shake and press the shutter button.
+5. Set the self-timer for 3 seconds to reduce the camera shake and press the shutter button.

 Method 2: Night sky photography using NightCap

-2. Tap the sun at the bottom of the screen to enable light boost, which will increase how much light hits your camera’s sensor.
+2. Tap the sun at the bottom of the screen to enable light boost, which will increase the amount of light hitting your camera’s sensor.

 3. Attach your iPhone to a tripod and frame your shot.

-4. Press the shutter button, which will automatically use a timer to minimize shake and will shoot for about 15 seconds.
+4. Press the shutter button.
+The camera will automatically use a timer to minimize shake and will shoot for about 15 seconds.

 NightCap on the App Store

-Method 3: Capture the stars with Night mode on iPhone 11 models
+Method 3: Capture the stars with Night mode on iPhone 11 and later models

-If you’ve recently upgraded to an iPhone 11 model, you’ll discover that taking fabulous night shots is easier than ever with Night mode.
-This cool feature works by using a combination of software, sensor, and processor to collect as much light as possible from a dark scene.
+If you have an iPhone 11 or later models, you’ll discover that taking fabulous night shots is easier than ever with Night mode.
+This cool feature uses software, sensors, and processors to collect as much light as possible from a dark scene.

 The Night mode camera captures multiple images over a long period of time, then stitches the best part of each photo together to create one sharp image.
-Plus, Night mode does all of this automatically in low-light settings, so all you have to do is tap the shutter button.
+Plus, Night mode does all of this automatically in low-light settings, so you must tap the shutter button.
 Here’s how to make the most of Night mode to shoot the starry sky:

 1. Put your iPhone on a tripod for the best results.